JoWld/DBS_f_antisac/README.md

 ./EEG-analysis contains the Python code required to run all steps of the sensor-level EEG analysis including group-level statistics.
 R code for trial-by-trial regressions of band power and antisaccade measures can be found in ./stats

+DATA

+The raw datasets cannot be made publicly available due to the German and European data privacy laws, but can be requested from the corresponding author in an anonymized form for replication purposes.